-Certain plasma products, manufactured using plasma from donors who later developed vCJD, may have exposed people who received them to infectivity and an increased risk of developing vCJD.
+Certain plasma products, manufactured using plasma from a pool of donors, some of whom who later developed variant CJD (vCJD), may have exposed people who received them to infectivity and an increased risk of developing vCJD.
 The level of risk is unknown, and likely to be very low.
 The risk in such circumstances is in addition to a general risk for many people in the UK from past exposure to the BSE agent from eating beef and beef products.

-As a consequence, all patients with bleeding disorders 1 who have been treated with UK-sourced pooled factor concentrates or antithrombin 2 between 1980 and 2001 3 are classified as at risk of vCJD for public health purposes.
-These patients should follow advice to reduce the risk of spreading vCJD to other patients.
+Patients with bleeding disorders who have been treated with UK sourced pooled factor concentrates or antithrombin between 1990 and 2001 are classified as at increased risk of vCJD for public health purposes.

 Please also see Information leaflets for patients and healthcare professionals.

-A person with haemophilia was recently found to have evidence of the agent (abnormal prion protein) that causes variant Creutzfeldt-Jakob Disease (vCJD) only in his spleen at post mortem .
+A person with haemophilia, who died of other causes in 2008, was later found to have evidence of the abnormal prion protein that causes vCJD in his spleen at post mortem .
 This is the first time that vCJD abnormal prion protein has been found in a patient with haemophilia.
 To date, no haemophilia or bleeding disorder patients have been diagnosed with or died from clinical vCJD.

-This haemophilia patient had been treated in the 1990s with over 390,000 units of UK-sourced Factor VIII, including over 9,000 units from two implicated batches of Factor VIII 8Y (linked to a donor who later developed clinical vCJD).
+This haemophilia patient had been treated in the 1990s with over 390,000 units of UK-sourced Factor VIII.

-5. The start date of 1980 is when BSE is thought to have entered the human food chain.
+3. The start date of 1990 is the date from which it is thought that significant blood infectivity could have been present in the UK donor population from consumption of BSE contaminated beef.
 The end date of December 2001 is the last possible expiry date of any product manufactured by the UK fractionators that was sourced from UK donors until 1998.